Discrete Math for Computer Science

 - ✓ You may not ask for help from anyone while taking individual assessments since they are intended to reflect your own mastery of the material.
 In particular, you may not collaborate on exam questions with other students in the class and you may not post any portion of the exam on forums where others may assist you.

-- ✓ After taking a test, do not discuss its contents with anyone in the class who has not yet taken it.
+- ✓ After taking a test or exam, do not discuss its contents with anyone in the class who has not yet taken it.
 Do not post information about it or share information about it with others who haven't taken it.

 UC San Diego has fantastic resources to support your learning, with integrity.
 Of course, the instructional team for CSE 20 is here to help you navigate the course content.
 The Jacobs School of Engineering IDEA Center organizes group study sessions and can connect you with student organizations.
 The Teaching and Learning Commons continues to offer their full suite of student success programs, including learning strategies coaching.